 The Quality Practitioner role forms a key foundation for a business.
 In their daily work, an employee in this occupation interacts with a variety of departments within the organisation (engineering, supply chain/procurement, manufacturing, and service delivery departments) and external organisations, such as customers, suppliers, and certification bodies when required.
 They are advocates for implementing quality practice and governance.

-Typically they are involved in internal meetings to review quality performance, such as gathering and analysing quality performance data, inspection or audit findings, carrying out audits or inspections, stakeholder visits, and interacting with people from other functions to plan the quality delivery system for their area of responsibility.
+Typically, they are involved in internal meetings to review quality performance, such as gathering and analysing quality performance data, inspection or audit findings, carrying out audits or inspections, stakeholder visits, and interacting with people from other functions to plan the quality delivery system for their area of responsibility.
 Quality Practitioners also support and develop people within and outside the Quality Function.

-This apprenticeship includes four main elements:
+This includes four main elements:

 - Quality Planning (planning a delivery system for reliable outputs, such as implementing Quality Management Plans)